fergustaylor/openprescribingR/README.md

 It uses the (beta) RESTful API from OpenPrescribing.

-You could still download it onto your desktop directly from the API, but I think that doing this in-studio makes it much easier to update the information.
+You could still download it onto your desktop directly from the API, but I think that doing this in-studio makes it much more reproduceable.

 The package is split into the look-up and the data import functions.
 ('Information API' and 'Spending API')